open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 A single pointer to a map, slice, or struct charges its pointer edge and then reuses the corresponding conversion path without constructing a pointer-chain tracker.
 Pointer chains and pointers exposing arrays retain the general tracker.

+Formatting snapshots are conditional.
+Values containing only methods or only mutation-sensitive state keep the existing preflight-and-format path.
+Snapshot reflection and allocations occur only when both coexist, leaving scalar, direct-container, and other formatted-value allocation behavior unchanged.

 There is no opt-out option.
 Statically non-recursive conversion paths avoid the general tracker, and formatting values whose shallow runtime shape cannot cycle